gifale95/eeg_motor_imagery_decoding/README.md

 Motor imagery dataset (Brunner et al., 2008) of 9 subjects with 4 motor imagery coditions: left hand, right hand, both feet, tongue.
 Each condition has 144 four-second trials, recorded using 22 EEG channels.
 Data and the accompanying paper can be found at http://bbci.de/competition/iv/#dataset2a.

 #### 5F dataset
-9 subjects motor imagery dataset (Kaya et al., 2018) of the 5 hand fingers: thumb, index finger, middle finger, ring finger, pinkie finger.
+9 subjects motor imagery dataset (Kaya et al., 2018) of the 5 hand fingers movement: thumb, index finger, middle finger, ring finger, pinkie finger.
 Each condition has approximately 180 one-second trials.
 Data and the accompanying paper can be found [here][kaya].
 The following data files were used for the analysis:
 1. 5F-SubjectA-160408-5St-SGLHand-HFREQ.mat
 2. 5F-SubjectB-160309-5St-SGLHand-HFREQ.mat